-Corporate governance at SpareBank 1 SMN encompasses the goals and overarching principles by which the Group is governed and controlled with a view to long-term value creation in the best interests of EC holders, employees and the community and society as a whole.
+Corporate governance at SpareBank 1 SMN encompasses the values, goals and overarching principles by which the Group is governed and controlled, and forms the foundation of long-term value creation in the best interests of EC holders, employees and the community and society as a whole.

-SpareBank 1 SMN presents, in accordance with the Accounting Act (Regnskapsloven) section 3-3b and the Norwegian Code of Practice for Corporate Governance of 23 October 2012, a report on its policies and practice for corporate governance.
+SpareBank 1 SMN presents, in accordance with the Accounting Act (Regnskapsloven) § 3-3b and the Norwegian Code of Practice for Corporate Governance of 23 October 2012, a report on its policies and practices for corporate governance.

-Accounting Act, section 3-3b, second subsection
+Accounting Act, § 3-3b, second subsection

 The following explains how the Accounting Act section 3-3b, second subsection, is complied with at SpareBank 1 SMN.
-The numbering shows the numbering in the subsection concerned.
+The numbering represents the equivalent numbering in the subsection concerned.

+The outline of principles and practices associated with corporate governance must, according to the first subsection, as a minimum include the following:
-1. "a statement of recommendations and rules for corporate governance which apply to the company or which it chooses to abide by": policies and practice for corporate governance at SpareBank 1 SMN are based on Norwegian law and the group complies with the Norwegian Code of Practice for Corporate Governance to the extent appropriate to savings banks with equity certificates.
-Reference is made to point 1 of this report, Report on Corporate Governance, for further details.

-2. "information on where recommendations and rules as mentioned in no. 1 are publicly available": the Code of Practice for Corporate Governance is available at www.nues.no.

-3. "a justification must be given for any deviation from recommendations and rules as mentioned in no. 1": any deviations from the recommendation receive comment under the report on compliance with the Code of Practice below.

-4. "a description of the main elements in the company's and, for entities legally bound to maintain accounting records that prepare consolidated accounts, in the event also the group's systems for internal control and risk management associated with the financial reporting process": reference is made to point 10 of the Norwegian Code of Practice for Corporate Governance below for a description of internal control and risk management associated with the financial reporting process.

-5. "provisions of articles of association which in whole or in part expand or diverge from provisions of the Public Limited Companies Act chapter 5": reference is made to point 6 under the Norwegian Code of Practice for Corporate Governance below for a description of SpareBank 1 SMN's compliance.

-6. "the composition of the board of directors, corporate assembly, supervisory board and control committee; any working committees for these bodies, and a description of the main elements of applicable instructions and guidelines for the work of these bodies and any committees": see points 6, 7, 8 and 9 under the Norwegian Code of Practice for Corporate Governance below.
+- 1. "A statement of recommendations and rules for corporate governance which apply to the company or which it chooses to abide by": policies and practices for corporate governance at SpareBank 1 SMN are based on Norwegian law and the group complies with the Norwegian Code of Practice for Corporate Governance to the extent appropriate to savings banks with equity certificates.
+Reference is made to point 1 of this report, Report on Corporate Governance, for further details. - 2.
+"Information on where recommendations and rules as mentioned in no. 1 are publicly available": the Code of Practice for Corporate Governance is available at nues.no. - 3.
+"A justification must be given for any deviation from recommendations and rules as mentioned in no. 1": any deviations from recommendations and rules are commented under the report on compliance with the Code of Practice below. - 4.
+"A description of the main elements in the company's and for entities legally bound to maintain accounting records that prepare consolidated accounts in the event also the group's systems for internal control and risk management associated with the financial reporting process": reference is made to point 10 of the Norwegian Code of Practice for Corporate Governance below for a description of internal control and risk management associated with the financial reporting process. - 5.
+"Provisions of articles which, in whole or in part, expand or diverge from provisions of the Public Limited Companies Act chapter 5": reference is made to point 6 under the Norwegian Code of Practice for Corporate Governance below for a description of SpareBank 1 SMN's compliance. - 6.
+"The composition of the board of directors, corporate assembly, supervisory board and control committee; any working committees for these bodies, and a description of the main elements of applicable instructions and guidelines for the work of these bodies and any committees": refer to points 6, 7, 8 and 9 under the Norwegian Code of Practice for Corporate Governance below.

-7. "provisions of articles of association which regulate the appointment and replacement of board members": see the report regarding point 8 of the recommendation below.

-8. "provisions of articles of association and authorisations which empower the board of directors to decide that the company shall repurchase or issue treasury shares or equity certificates": see point 3 under the Norwegian Code of Practice for Corporate Governance below.
+- 7. "Provisions of articles of association which regulate the appointment and replacement of board members": refer to point 8 below for an outline of the recommendation. - 8.
+"Provisions of articles of association and authorisations which empower the board of directors to decide if the company shall repurchase or issue treasury shares or equity certificates": see point 3 under the Norwegian Code of Practice for Corporate Governance below.

-Norwegian Code of Practice for Corporate Governance
+Norwegian Code of Practice for corporate governance